 Dr. Jane M. Kirschling was appointed dean of the University of Maryland School of Nursing (UMSON) and director of interprofessional education at the University of Maryland, Baltimore in January 2013.
 She previously held administrative and faculty positions at the University of Kentucky, University of Southern Maine, University of Rochester, and Oregon Health & Science University.

 Dean Kirschling’s clinical expertise is in mental health nursing with a focus on end-of-life care.
-Early in her career, Dean Kirschling’s research centered on assisting families through the process of providing care for a terminally-ill loved one and the grieving process after death.
-For more than a decade, she has focused on workforce development with an emphasis on rural states.
+Early in her career, Dean Kirschling’s research centered on assisting families through the process of providing care for a terminally ill loved one and through the grieving process after death.
+For more than a decade, she has focused on workforce development.

-While at the University of Kentucky, Dean Kirschling served on the Center for Interprofessional HealthCare Education, Research and Practice Board of Directors.
+While at the University of Kentucky, Dean Kirschling served on the Board of Directors of the Center for Interprofessional HealthCare Education, Research and Practice.
 Along with AACN past President Dr. Kathleen Long from the University of Florida, she represented AACN on the Expert Panel that developed the Core Competencies for Interprofessional Collaborative Practice, sponsored by the Interprofessional Education Collaborative.

-Dean Kirschling received her Bachelor of Science in Nursing degree from Viterbo College in LaCrosse, Wis., and her Master of Science in Nursing and PhD degrees from the Indiana University School of Nursing.
+Dean Kirschling received her Bachelor of Science in Nursing degree from Viterbo College in LaCrosse, Wisconsin, and her Master of Science in Nursing and PhD degrees from the Indiana University School of Nursing.